retrography/data-management/index.markdown

 - Technical Quiz (20% of final grade): The quiz will cover technical concepts and skills, including SQL.

 If you attend and actively participate in class discussion, these should be quite straightforward.
-The quizzes will take about 45 minutes of the class period and will be composed of a few short essay (session 18) and query building (session 21) questions.
+The quizzes will take about 45 minutes of the class period and will be composed of a few short essay and query building questions.

 ## Attendance/Participation